wlswotmd/gef/README.md

 ## Setup

+### Supported environment
+- Tested on ubuntu 24.04.
+- It may work under ubuntu 20.04 - 23.10, debian 10.x or after.

 ### Install
 ```bash
 # Ubuntu 23.04 or later restrict global installation of python packages with pip3.
 # So you need --break-system-packages option.
 wget -q https://raw.githubusercontent.com/bata24/gef/dev/install.sh -O- | sed -e 's/pip3 install/pip3 install --break-system-packages/g' | sh
 ```

 * Note
     * To simplify the installation script, GEF (`gef.py`) is installed to a fixed path (`/root/.gdbinit-gef.py`).
     * Also, it registers the GEF path to `/root/.gdbinit`.
-    * If you want to change the location, please modify both of them yourself.
+    * If you want to change the location or user, please modify both yourself.
+    * See [docs/FAQ.md](https://github.com/bata24/gef/blob/dev/docs/FAQ.md) for more information.

 ### Upgrade
 ```bash